Incoming college freshmen face a ton of big life changes when heading off to school. Are you up for the challenge?

 It's tempting to sign that promissory note and forget about your loans for the rest of the semester.

-If you've got a part-time gig and you have a little money coming in, why not kick it towards your student loans, especially the ones that are accruing interest?
-Making interest-only payments can save your thousands of dollars over the life of your loan, and allow you to get out of debt faster.
+If you've got a part-time gig and you have a little money coming in, why not kick at least some of it toward any of your student loans that are accruing interest?
+Making interest-only payments can save you thousands of dollars over the life of your loan, and allow you to get out of debt faster.

 43. Use the buddy system on weekends